What Does Spotting Mean?

-Keep in mind, most urine pregnancy tests won’t be able to pick up pregnancy hormone levels (beta human chorionic gonadotropin or b-hcg) producing a positive test result until about three to four days after a missed period.
+Keep in mind, most home pregnancy test options won’t be able to pick up pregnancy hormone levels (beta human chorionic gonadotropin or b-hcg) producing a positive test result until about three to four days after a missed period.
 This is why it is recommended to get a blood pregnancy test through your OBGYN to ensure a true positive result.
-Bleeding after a positive pregnancy test can occur in 15-20% of pregnancies in the first trimester, but this does not mean that a pregnancy loss has occurred.
+Bleeding after a positive early pregnancy test can occur in 15-20% of pregnancies in the first trimester, but this does not mean that a pregnancy loss has occurred.
 The frequency and volume of bleeding, along with other factors like ultrasound findings, play a role in helping to determine how concerning it is.
 Bleeding can be a sign of:

 - Miscarriage: if it doesn’t result in one, it is called a threatened miscarriage

 - Ectopic pregnancy: a pregnancy outside of the uterus, which is considered an emergency, but is overall rare (2% of pregnancies)